Emmanuel-Abreu/emmanuel-abreu/README.md

 ### Currently learning through the Odin Project

 ### Projects that I want to work on:

-- custom CMS for blogs/posting
-- Finance/budgeting application that can connect with other external APIs
+- Finance/budgeting application
 - Dashboard/bulletin board with custom plugins

 ### I’m currently learning about:
-- React.js, Node.js
+- TypeScript, React.js

 ### I have worked with these language, tools and frameworks:
 - Java, C++, Python, HTML, CSS, JavaScript, SQL, Git, Figma,